Converting new plastic surgery leads IS getting more difficult for all sorts of reasons.

 Deadly Sin #1: Bad Phones

-A big mistake that’s ruining your marketing efforts is having bad phones.
+A big mistake that’s ruining your marketing efforts is having front desk staff not able to convert callers to consultations.

 They eagerly call your office with anticipation knowing you are a first-class practice ONLY TO HEAR….

-What a waste to lose that cash-paying patient before you ever got to meet them.
+What a waste of money when you lose cash-paying patients before you even got to meet them.

 Deadly Sin #2: Weak Consultations

-Let’s say you have great front desk staff and they booked the new patient consultation.
+Let’s say you have great front desk staff, and they are excellent at booking callers to consultations.

-How often do you hear they walked out the door without booking, never to be heard from again?
+How often do you hear from your coordinator the would-be patients walked out the door without booking, never to be heard from again?

 When asked, your coordinator tells you things like: